 (2) The licensee for each nursing home shall orally inform the resident of the resident's rights and provide a copy of the statement required by subsection (1) to each resident or the resident's legal representative at or before the resident's admission to a facility.
 The licensee shall provide a copy of the resident's rights to each staff member of the facility.
 Each such licensee shall prepare a written plan and provide appropriate staff training to implement the provisions of this section.
-The written statement of rights must include a statement that a resident must be in boldfaced type and include the telephone number and e-mail address of the State Long-Term Care Ombudsman Program and the numbers of the local ombudsman council and the Elder Abuse Hotline operated by the Department of Children and Families.
+The written statement of rights must include a statement that a resident may file a complaint with the agency or state or local ombudsman council.
+The statement must be in boldfaced type and include the telephone number and e-mail address of the State Long-Term Care Ombudsman Program and the telephone numbers of the local ombudsman council and the Elder Abuse Hotline operated by the Department of Children and Families.